fuzzybabybunny/microscope-orionjs/README.md

 Schemas are these little (tee-hee) things that define how the data in your database should be.
 If you've got a `User` document with a `first_name` property, you'd expect the value to be a `type: String`.
 If having a first name is critical, you'd want it to be `optional: false`.

 We use schemas to keep our data consistent.
 MongoDB is inherently a schema-less database.
-It would happily allow you to fuck yourself over by storing an array of booleans inside the `first_name` property of your `user` document, for instance.
+It would happily allow you to screw yourself over by storing an array of booleans inside the `first_name` property of your `user` document, for instance.
 And then you go to access it and your wife leaves you (probably not your husband because he's clueless).

 So this is why people decided to make a schema package for Meteor.
 They love you and want happy families.